ShaneCurcuru/shaneslides/apachecon/TheASFWay-ComCode2024.md

 ---
 template: logorb
-# Community - Check Job Titles At The Door
+# Check Job Titles At The Door

 - Job titles don't apply in projects
 - Not talking about hierarchy